pluralsight/guides/in-review/node-js/exposing-your-local-node-js-app-to-the-world/article.md

 Well, all of them are great services, but here are some suggestions to help you make a choice:

 - If you are just doing a demo or some quick tests, go with localtunnel.
-You can install it  with NPM and ask for the same subdomain every time (helpful if you are setting the URL of your app in an external service.
-Without paying, you don't have to change it every time).
+You can install it  with NPM and ask for the same subdomain every time.
+This helpful if you are setting the URL of your app in an external service.
+Without paying, you don't have to change it every time.
-- If you're testing a webhook, the inspect and replay features of [ngrok](https://ngrok.com/) will be a big help.
-Also, some frameworks (like the [Microsoft Bot Framework](https://docs.botframework.com/en-us/tools/bot-framework-emulator/)) integrate nicely with ngrok.
+- If you are testing a webhook, the inspect and replay features of [ngrok](https://ngrok.com/) will be a big help.
+Also, some frameworks, such as the [Microsoft Bot Framework](https://docs.botframework.com/en-us/tools/bot-framework-emulator/), integrate very nicely with ngrok.
-- If you're more interested in the hosting aspect, more than any development-related features, use [Now](https://zeit.co/now).
+- If you are more interested in the hosting aspect, more than any development-related features, use [Now](https://zeit.co/now).

 I hope you found this guide interesting.
 Please feel free to add any other services that you find useful in exposing Node.JS apps by editing this article and opening a pull request.